-The eye problems described here are common in MPS I. The circular window at the front of the eye (cornea) becomes cloudy due to storage of GAG, which disrupts the clear layers of the cornea.
+The eye problems described here can occur in MPS VII.
+The circular window at the front of the eye (cornea) can become cloudy due to storage of GAG, which disrupts the clear layers of the cornea.
 If corneal clouding is severe it may reduce sight, especially in dim light.
-Some individuals with MPS I cannot tolerate bright lights, as the clouding causes uneven refraction of the light.
+Some individuals with MPS VII cannot tolerate bright lights, as the clouding causes uneven refraction of the light.
 Wearing caps with visors or sunglasses can help.
-A corneal transplant can result in improved vision for most individuals with MPS I. However, the transplant may need to be repeated over time.
+A corneal transplant can result in improved vision for most individuals with MPS VII.
+However, the transplant may need to be repeated over time.

-There may be problems with vision caused by changes to the retina or glaucoma (increased pressure) that should be checked during an eye examination.
-Storage in the retina can result in loss of peripheral vision and night blindness.
+There may be problems with vision caused by changes to the retina or glaucoma (increased pressure) which should be checked during an eye examination.
+GAG storage in the retina can result in loss of peripheral vision and night blindness.
 Night blindness can result in an individual not wanting to walk in a dark area at night or waking up at night and being afraid.
 Sometimes the addition of a night light in a hall or bedroom is beneficial.
 It is often difficult to determine which combination of problems is responsible for the decrease in eyesight.
 An ophthalmologist can perform special studies to help determine whether the problem is due to an effect on how light gets in the eye (the cornea) or on how the eye responds to light (the retina or optic nerve disease).